 \section{Preliminaries}

-A vector space is always a $\C$-vector space, and a graded vector space refers to a $\Z$-graded vector space whose graded pieces are finite-dimensional and its grading is bounded from the above.
+Throughout this paper, a vector space always refers to a $\C$-vector space, and a graded vector space refers to a $\Z$-graded vector space whose graded pieces are finite-dimensional and whose grading is bounded from above.
 Tensor products are taken over $\C$ unless stated otherwise.
 We define the graded dimension of a graded vector space as